Skip to content

 • 11.6 Methodology Committee Risk.
 Sector assignment and edge-case eligibility decisions involve human judgment.
 The committee’s discretion, while limited, introduces a non-algorithmic element.

 • 11.7 Self-Inclusion Risk.
 CTX is included as a constituent outside standard eligibility criteria.
 This creates a potential conflict of interest between the index provider and the index itself.
+The issuer reserve weight is capped at 2.0% and constrained by the intra-tier concentration limit.

 12. Revision History